Katherine Clerides: Bi-communal work

-Clerides has worked continuously for contact and reconciliation between Greek and Turkish Cypriots.
+Clerides worked continuously for contact and reconciliation between Greek and Turkish Cypriots.
 On 8 March 2000 she gave a talk at the 'Cyprus Uncovered' conference on the prospects for peace in Cyprus at Cambridge University.
 In May 2005 she gave a talk at the ‘Roads to Stable Peace in Cyprus’ conference with Serdar Denktas, the son of former Turkish Republic of Cyprus President, Rauf Dentas.
 She was involved in the Europe-Cyprus: The Cyprus oral history and living memory project.
 She attended the 'Empower, Motivate, Connect' AIPFE-Women of Europe presentation of the organization's vision in 2015.
 The next year, 2016, she was a visiting scholar in the Negotiation, Conflict Resolution and Peacebuilding (NCRP) programme in California State Hills University.
-She has disagreed with the ruling party and defended the Turkish Cypriot candidate Niyazi Kizilyurek in elections.
+She disagreed with the ruling party and defended the Turkish Cypriot candidate Niyazi Kizilyurek in elections.
 She can be seen giving an interview under the auspices of the Martens Centre by video interview with Florian Hartleib.
 Another video was made in March, 2022 with CVAR (The Centre for Visual Arts and Research) at the Bicommunal Museum, entitled "Thoughts over a cup of Coffee."
-She has donated three thousand books from the special collection of her father, former President Glafcos Clerides, to CVAR.
+She donated three thousand books from the special collection of her father, former President Glafcos Clerides, to CVAR.
 In May 2022 she attended the Cyprus Peace and Dialogue Association and International Communities Organization 'Party in the Park, bringing Cypriot Communities Together'.
-She supported Mary Pyrgos at her ‘Cyprus Stories' stall situated at the United Nations Peacekeeping Force in Cyprus, Business and Networking Fair held inside the UN buffer zone in Nicosia in summer, 2022.
+She supported Mary Pyrgos at her 'Cyprus Stories' stall situated at the United Nations Peacekeeping Force in Cyprus, Business and Networking Fair held inside the UN buffer zone in Nicosia in summer, 2022.

+Death

+Clerides died of cancer in 5 October 2025, at the age of 76.